 Photo By: Ryan Garvin

 Photo By: Garett + Carrie Buell of Studiobuell/ studiobuell.com

 Photo By: Scott Mayoral

 Never underestimate the view from the door.
 As soon as the shiplap barn-style door slides out of the way, this bathroom gives off the grandest of shows.
-A spectacular soaker tub is centered on a marble half-wall, which borders the equally stunning double-head shower.
-The spherical chandelier brings a touch of nature to the all-white space, and tiles are laid in a herringbone pattern on the floor.
+A spectacular soaker tub is centered on a marble half-wall, which is backed by the equally stunning double-head shower.
+The spherical chandelier brings a touch of nature to the all-white space while floor tiles, laid in a herringbone pattern, add movement and pattern.

 No Tight Quarters Here

 Who says a galley layout has to feel narrow and constrained?
 In this kitchen, pristine white cabinets stretch to the high ceiling while a wall of glass-front cabinets helps to visually stretch the space and show off favorite dishware.
 A long, slender island adds extra prep space and house appliances.

 A spa-like escape in the middle of the bustling city, this master bathroom is a modern oasis.
 Squares act as a central design element: Small tiles flow around the open shower in a grid-like pattern while the wall of window panes divides the bathroom and bedroom.
 The window glass is a mix of frosted and clear to provide privacy and soften the natural light.

 The Cottage Life